galan/dms-exchange-specification/spec/1.0.0-beta.2/dms-exchange-specification-1.0.0-beta.2.md

    |-- second.jpg
 ````

-Example with revisions, where `first.jpg` has no previous revisions, `second.jpg` has one previous revision (in 0001) and `third.jpg` has two previous revisions (in 0001 and 0002):
+Example with revisions, where `first.jpg` has no previous revisions, `second.jpg` has one previous revision and `third.jpg` has two previous revisions:
 ````
 <zip or directory>
 |-- meta.json